ShivamSharma1997/SkylarkDrones_GCPFinder/README.md

 The method I have used to solve this problem is using Scale-Invariant Feature Transform (SIFT) method along with Blunt Force Matching.

--> First the Image is converted to binary so as to remove major noise and extra features.
+-> First the Image is converted to binary so as to remove major noise and extra features.<br />
--> Then it is passed through the SIFT function.
+-> Then it is passed through the SIFT function.<br />
--> The resulting image is matched using KNN with Blunt Force Method with GCP at 4 different angles kept in the template folder in                 data.
+-> The resulting image is matched using KNN with Blunt Force Method with GCP at 4 different angles kept in the template folder in                 data.<br />
 -> The resulting matched points are returned.
-Please note that the array obtained is first checked for similar points or points in same area.
+Please note that the array obtained is first checked for similar points or points in same area.<br />

 A point to be noted is that the results can be improved by changing the feature extraction and matching methods, but the main idea is the same.